haabdii/LipidCruncher_Demo/README.md

 I built LipidCruncher which is a web app that allows the user to perform lipidomics analysis on the LipidSearch and LipidXplorer datasets
 [(Link to LipidCruncher Youtube Demo)](https://www.youtube.com/watch?v=KC4eLuwYw3A).

+Since the source code of LipidCruncher is few thousands lines long, in this demo, I re-create a toy version of LipidCruncher with only one feature: volcano plots.

+Find LipidCruncher_Demo app at: https://haabdii-lipidcruncher-demo-volcano-plot-app-hua55p.streamlitapp.com/

+The source code of LipidCruncher_Demo app: volcano_plot_app.py

+The Jupyter notebook explaining this portfolio project: volcano_plot.ipynb

+Two datasets for testing LipidCruncher Demo app: test1.csv and test2.csv